Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Methodology

 where $\varepsilon$ is a small constant to avoid numerical instability.
-The motivation behind in Eq.~(\ref{entropy}) is that high entropy indicates more prediction ambiguity while low entropy corresponds to confident predictions, and this observation inspires us to use it to measure the uncertainty of clustering predictions.
-The final uncertainty-based weight tensor is obtained by normalizing across all samples, i.e., $\tilde{{e}}_{i,k}^j = {{{e}}_{i,k}^j}/{\sum_{j=1}^{|\mathcal{S}_j|} {e}_{i,k}^j} \in \mathbf{E}$.
+The motivation behind in Eq.~(\ref{entropy}) is that high entropy indicates more prediction ambiguity, whereas low entropy indicates confident predictions.
+This observation motivates us to use entropy to measure the uncertainty of clustering predictions.
+The final uncertainty-based weight tensor is obtained by normalizing across all samples, i.e., ${{w}}_{i}^j = {{{e}}_{i}^j}/{\sum_{j=1}^{|\mathcal{S}_j|} {e}_{i}^j} \in \mathbf{W}$.

 Afterwards, the uncertainty-based weighing strategy produces the ensemble clustering decision as:

 where $\odot$ is the element-wise multiplication. $\mathbf{P} \in \mathbb{R}^{|\mathcal{U}| \times K}$ are then normalized over each class to obtain the prediction probability for robust multi-view ensemble decision.